USAID-OHA-SI/grabr/README.md

   #load the package
     library(grabr)

-## LIST TYPES OF STYLES INCLUDED WITH PACKAGE
+## LIST OF FUNCTIONS INCLUDED WITH PACKAGE
   ls("package:grabr")
 ```